 In September 2015, the FASB issued ASU No. 2015-16, Simplifying the Accounting for Measurement-Period Adjustments, which eliminates the requirement for an acquirer in a business combination to account for measurement-period adjustments retrospectively.
 Instead, acquirers must recognize measurement-period adjustments during the period in which they determined the amounts, including the effect on earnings of any amounts they would have recorded in previous periods if the accounting had been completed at the acquisition date.
 The ASU is applied prospectively to adjustments to provisional amounts that occur after the effective date.
 The ASU is effective for the Company on December 31, 2016, with early adoption permitted.
-This guidance is not expected to have a significant impact on our financial condition, results of operations or presentation of our financial statements.
+The Company has adopted this guidance which has not had a significant impact on our financial condition, results of operations or presentation of our financial statements